deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

 ``[0, 1, 2, 3, 4, 5, 6]``, the second task dataset inputs are ``[7, 8, 9]``, and the batch size is ``2``, then
 multi-task input mini-batches will be ``[(0, 7), (1, 8)]``, ``[(2, 9), (3, 7)]``, ``[(4, 8), (5, 9)]``, ``[(6, 7)]``.

 In this tutorial, there are 3 datasets.
-Considering the batch structure, ``chainer`` inputs are
+Considering the batch structure, ``chainer`` inputs are:

 .. code:: json